Samuel Belzberg: Philanthropy and awards

 Belzberg served on various Board of Directors and is involved with numerous charities.
 He was awarded the Order of Canada in 1989 from the Governor General, and also in 1989 he received an honorary doctorate from Simon Fraser University.

 The "Samuel and Frances Belzberg Library" at Simon Fraser University is named after the couple.

 Personal life

 Belzberg died on March 30, 2018, in Vancouver, survived by his wife of 68 years, Frances (née Cooper), and four children: Marc, Lisa, Wendy, and Cheri.
 Wendy married and has 3 children with American businessman Strauss Zelnick.
+Previously, Wendy also dated the late, disgraced financier Jeffrey Epstein, who was later an investor in Samuel Belzberg's $100 million fund "Second City Capital Partners I", which was directed by Wendy's current husband Strauss Zelnick.
 Daughter Lisa was previously married to and has three children with American businessman and philanthropist Matthew Bronfman, son of Canadian billionaire Edgar Bronfman Sr.